-If you haven’t been traveling, you might underestimate how long you will be walking when you explore another country.
-Most people would easily walk over 20,000 steps a day when they travel in Japan.
-So, unless your itinerary is filled with cafes and restaurants, a good pair of walking or even hiking shoes is essential to ensure your trip is pleasant.
+If you haven’t been traveling, you might underestimate how long you will be walking when exploring another country.
+Most people can easily walk over 20,000 steps a day when travelling in Japan.
+Unless your itinerary is filled with cafes and restaurants, a good pair of comfortable walking shoes or even hiking shoes is essential to ensure a pleasant trip.

 The Benefits of Wearing a Good Pair of Walking Shoes